crys-cross/ethernaut-attacks/README.md

 - Register Player's address as entrant.
 Similar challenge to gatekeeper one.

 #### SOLUTION:
 -   In this, player needs to have knowledge about assembbly, caller and extcodesize to meet the requirements in order to register Player's address as entrant.
-Deploy AttackGateKeeperTwo.sol at goerli network with deployAttackGateKeeperTwo.ts and it will run the attack since it uses a constructor.
-Change the gateTwoAddress or instance from the deployer script.
-GateKeeperTwoSample.sol is for testing locally.
+Change the gateTwoAddress instance address from the attackGateKeeperTwo.ts script and run "gatekeepertwo".

 #### FILES:
 -   TODO: check entrants, etc
--   AttackGateKeeperTeo.sol - contracts
+-   AttackGateKeeperTwo.sol - contracts
 -   GateKeeperTwoSample.sol - contracts
 -   deployAttackGateKeeperTwo.ts - deploy
 -   deployGateKeeperTwoSample.ts - deploy